 This was the main reason we wanted to come to Hue, this place is so different, and creepy, which I love!

 It’s located just 8km south of the ancient city of Hue, the Ho Thuy Tien waterpark was built by the Hue Tourism Company in 2004 for a total cost of 70 billion dong ($30m).
 The majority of the park was incomplete, resulting in a lot of people not going, so they shut down.
 Leaving it like this for the past 15 years! (what the internet says).
 You can still enter the park, you just have to pay for parking, and give the guard some $$.

 The Abandoned Waterpark pops up on Google Maps, so that was very helpful and easy to find.
 Just be careful, there is a lot of glass inside the building!
 But definitely check this place out.

 That was all that we did, the weather was horrible, but here are some other things you can check out!

 The Hai Van Pass is a route along Vietnam’s coastline that winds up and over a mountain.
 It’s one of the best things to do in Hue and it’s incredibly popular because of its incredible views of the coast.

 Thien Mu Pagoda

-It stands 7 stories tall along the Perfume River on Ha Khe Hill and is one of the best things to see in Hue.
-It is the tallest religious building in Vietnam and is considered the unofficial symbol of Hue.
+This stands 7 stories tall along the Perfume River on Ha Khe Hill.
+It’s recommended to see!
 The temple was established in 1601 but the pagoda wasn’t built until 1844.